Schema Registry Single Datacenter Setup¶

 If a leader broker fails, the Kafka cluster recovers when a follower broker is elected leader and client applications can continue to write and read messages through the new leader.

-The image above shows a single data center - DC A. For this example, Kafka is used for primary election, but you can also set up a single cluster with ZooKeeper.
+The image above shows a single data center - DC A. For this example, Kafka is used for primary election, which is recommended.

 This should point to the primary Kafka cluster (DC A in this example).

 schema.registry.group.id is used as the consumer

 group.id.
 For single datacenter setup, make this setting the same for all nodes in the cluster.
 When set,